 In the Hammer Lab35, parts can be placed inside the whole building volume of 89.6 x 56.0 x 120.0 mm (X/Y/Z) without supporting structures.
 Besides the physical space of the printing volume there are no other restrictions concerning the green part size.
 However, please consider design recommendations concerning the debinding and sintering of green parts, which are similar to those in Metal Injection Molding.
 We will post guidelines soon.

-The Hammer Lab35 is an industrial 3D printing solution which can print 316L stainless steel, titanium 64, copper, brass, tungsten, hard metals, diamond and many more.
+The Hammer Lab35 is an industrial 3D printing solution which can print 316L stainless steel, titanium 64, brass, tungsten, hard metals, diamond and many more.
 So far only one material can be printed at a time.
 Please contact us if you are interested in development projects concerning multi-material printing.

 Yes, there are no technical restrictions for printing precious metals, such as silver, gold or platinum.
 Contact us if you are interested in a development project for precious materials.